-With the completion of either a paper-based or a computer-based version of the LTE test, the test taker receives a score within a scale from 0-100 that also comes with an indication of how this score translates into an English language level.
-This LTE test scale (0-100) is aligned to the six levels (A1 - C2) of foreign language mastery as set out in the scale of the Common European Framework of Reference for Languages (CEFR).
+With the completion of the test, the test-taker receives a score within a scale from 0 - 100 that also comes with an indication of how this score translates into an English language level.
+This LTE test scale (0-100) is aligned to the six levels (A1-C2) of foreign language mastery as set out in the scale of the Common European Framework of Reference for Languages (CEFR).
+The test can benefit any learner of English regardless of their level of English or how they are currently learning English.